Phyloiota/iota-wiki/shimmer/learn/governance/the-shimmer-governance-framework.md

   - SGP - 0000 (**S**himmer **G**overnance **P**roposal), or
   - SEP - 0000 (**S**himmer **E**mergency **P**roposal)
   - The number is assigned by a Forum moderator, increasing the number +1 for every new accepted and published phase 2 proposal
-  - All Unique identifiers will be hosted in a [public notion page](https://shimmergov.notion.site/18af77a6634f4d9d91b7c16d9f294fbd?v=dcd7703eac1e4dd3b5302bf533546cb3) hosted by the forum moderators
+  - All Unique identifiers will be hosted in a [public notion page](https://shimmergov.notion.site/18af77a6634f4d9d91b7c16d9f294fbd?v=dcd7703eac1e4dd3b5302bf533546cb3) hosted by the governance moderators.

 #### Simple Summary

-- You don't understand it well enough if you cannot explain it simply.
-Provide a simplified and layman-accessible explanation of the suggested change
+- Provide a simplified and layman-accessible explanation of the suggested change or spending

 #### Abstract

 - A short (~200 word) description of the issue being addressed.
-(What is the problem?)
+(What is the problem addressed or the reason for the proposal?)

 #### Motivation

-- Motivation is critical for proposals, especially if they want to change the Governance process. (why do we need this?)
+- Motivation is critical for proposals, especially if they want to change the Governance process. (why do we need to do this?)

 #### Specification

-- The specification should describe the syntax and semantics of any new feature.
+- The specification should describe the syntax and semantics of any new feature or the exact implementation.
 The specification should be detailed enough to allow for it to be reasoned about by the community.
 (What is the new state of the system parameters after the change?)
+- In case the proposal is a Treasury proposal please provide:
+    - Name of Asset(s) to be spent from the Treasury wallet
+    - Symbol of Asset(s) to be spent from the Treasury wallet
+    - Contract address of Asset(s) to be spent from the Treasury wallet
+    - Amount of Asset(s) to be spent from the Treasury wallet
+    - Receiver Name of Asset(s) to be spent from the Treasury wallet
+    - Receiver EVM Address of Asset(s) to be spent from the Treasury wallet

 #### Rationale

-- The rationale clarifies the specification by describing what motivated the design and why the proposer made particular design decisions.
+- The rationale clarifies the specification by describing what motivated the design and why the proposer made particular design decisions, or why a spending of assets is deemed neccessary and beneficial for the Shimmer network.
 It can describe alternate procedures that were considered and related work.
-The rationale may also provide evidence of the consensus within the community and discuss significant objections or concerns raised during the discussion that lead to the published version of the proposal. (why have the proposed changes been chosen, and how do the proposed changes solve the described problem?)
+The rationale may also provide evidence of the consensus within the community and discuss significant objections or concerns raised during the discussion that lead to the published version of the proposal. (why have the proposed changes or spendings been chosen, and how do the proposed changes or spendings solve the described problem?)

 #### Implementation

 - The section should include any implementation dependencies and potential timelines.
 What is needed to consider the process finalized and implemented?
 Who needs to act in a specific manner to implement the changes?
-- It includes the texts and milestone numbers for a [participation event](#participation-event) used in the phase 3 Firefly vote.
-The text for “question” and “answer” must be identical to the text used in the poll
+- It includes the texts and milestone numbers for a [participation event](#participation-event) or Shimmer EVM proposal used in the phase 3 vote.
+The text for “question” and “answer” must be identical to the text used in the phase 2 poll

 #### Vote Name, question, answer, and optionally additional information

-- Write down the exact text that the poll question, the answers in the forum poll, and the potential vote in the Firefly wallet should state.
-Remember that one vote option must be “Make no changes”.
+- Write down the exact text that the poll question, the answers in the forum poll, and the potential vote in Phase 3 should state.
+Remember that one vote option must be “No, Make no changes” and one option must be "Abstain".
 - The text you put here cannot be changed once the phase 2 poll has been approved and published by a moderator in the forum and must be 100% clear, understandable, and syntactically correct.
-Follow the example below.
+Follow the examples below.
 You can copy it and exchange the example text with your texts.

 ### 4.13 Hosting of the specification in Github

-- This framework will be hosted on the IOTA Wiki Github under [this repository:](https://github.com/iota-wiki/iota-wiki/tree/main/shimmer/learn/governance).
+- This framework will be permanently hosted in the IOTA Wiki Github under [this repository:](https://github.com/iotaledger/iota-wiki/blob/main/shimmer/learn/governance/the-shimmer-governance-framework.md).
-- Starting with Season 1, the specification agreed on by the voters in the Phase 3 vote will be hosted as the “main” branch of the repository.
-- Any changes that happened during a season based on the [parameters under probation](#specification-parameters-under-probation) rules will be added as a pull request.
-- Once the voters have accepted the specification for the next season in a phase 3 vote, the community managers will merge the pull request containing the changes into the “main” branch.
-- Pull requests should be made by the governance moderators.
-Reviewers are welcome, and the Community managers will do merges if the vote approves the new specification.
+- Pull requests for changes to this document should be made by the governance moderators or governance forum admins.
-- Every seasonal specification will be saved as individual files in the repository to achieve a persistent history.
-- The IOTA / Shimmer Wiki will always display the state of the “main” branch.

 ### 4.14 Hosting of the participation events for Governance votes on GitHub